Sherrie Miller-Evans Photography

 “Last but certainly not least, I want to extend a huge thank you to Chris Norberg, the talented webmaster who has worked countless, dedicated hours to make what you see here today and every day happen.
 Great job Chris!
 My thanks to Chris Williams who thought of me when this was just an idea.
 My love to my most special friend, Janet Williams, for making Maui all it is to me and so much more than words could ever say.
 And to my dear mother, the angel that has paved the path of my every step and opened up a world of beauty to me that she never had the opportunity to see.”

-Sherrie is responsible for most of the written descriptions and whale facts on photos page.
+Sherrie is responsible for most of the written descriptions and whale facts on the photos page.
 Her valuable insight comes from years of observation and research aboard Maui whale watching tours here in Maui, Hawaii.
 Having spent countless hours watching these graceful visitors, Sherrie has managed to capture many unique and beautiful photographs, displaying various whale behaviors.

 With an upgrade in camera equipment for this next whale watch season, you’re sure to see even more impressive whale photographs from Sherrie.